Prenatal Yoga as Preparation for Birth

 We will now explore these elements in more detail beginning with the one that is often overlooked in prenatal yoga classes: how to prepare women for the social context of birth.

 The Social Context of Birth

 When we examine the social context of birth, it may seem like a lofty aim to have a normal physiological birth in our current birthing culture.
 The majority of births in Australia use some form of medical intervention.
-For example in 2012, there was widespread use of analgesia.
-In 2012, of all women who laboured, 76.5% of women used analgesia.
+Examples of these interventions include: 26% of women are induced; 12.3% of women had instrumental vaginal births.
+There is widespread use of analgesia - in 2012, of all women who laboured, 76.5% of women used analgesia.
 For first time mothers who laboured, the rate of analgesia use was 86.7%.The rate of caesarean births has increased steadily over the last 13 years from 21.8% in 1999 to an alarming 32.9% in 2012 (Li, McNally, Hilder & Sullivan, 2012).
 Of these women who gave birth by caesarian section, 19.4% of women had a caesarian section without labour and 12.9% had a caesarian section with labour.

 Medical intervention is to be applauded when it is medically necessary and then it can save lives.
 But the use of analgesia in Australia today is so pervasive that we now have a birthing culture that assumes that most women ‘need’ these drugs during labour to remove the pain.
 The World Health Organisation (WHO) states that in normal birth there should be a valid reason to intervene with the natural process of birth (WHO, 1996).